- 1. Freshen up with a proper break

 Make sure that you’re ready to take on the cold seasons with the best winter cycling clothing and keep riding in as much comfort as possible.

 Cycling makes us feel brighter, that barely needs scientific support.
 Nonetheless, studies show that exercise is beneficial to people suffering from mild to moderate episodes of depression.

 Although the exact reasons for this link aren’t clear, it’s probable a number of factors come into play.
 One possible reason is that inflammation — associated with depression — is reduced by moderate exercise.
 Exercise also takes you outdoors, encourages you to socialise with others, and get fresh air and sunlight.

 It’s easy to fall into a rut and keep riding the same loops again and again during the season, and in some ways this is helpful for training accuracy.
 But this can lead to boredom in training and a lack of motivation.

-This will not only add some spice to your autumn riding time, but will help keep motivation high over the winter.
+This will not only add some spice to your winter riding time, but will help keep motivation high over the winter.

 If you’re less fit than usual right now, riding new routes also takes the pressure off.

 The clocks went back by one hour on October 30, and so we’re now having to deal with dark evenings until the end of March.
 And, come mid-winter, it’ll be dark by 4pm — eugh!